eliza411/testkitchen/event_calendar/event_calendar.rst

 #.
 Accept the rest as is.
 #.
 Save settings.

-Step 1.5: Rarrange the items in a way that makes sense
+1.5: Rarrange the items in a way that makes sense
 ======================================================
 *Structure > Content types > Event > Manage fields*